SamFu1113/K3s-CodiMD/README.md

 ## Purpose of the project goal
-- Make students be familiar with Docker and Pod which you build on the K3s.
+- Make students be familiar with Docker and Pod which I build on the K3s.
 - Create K8s’ Services to provide service to users.